engprodigy/quickInsure/README.md

 ```

-This JSON String is used to provide more details on a selected product and contains the formula used in calculating a premium to be paid based on the filled input field available for that product.
+This JSON String below is used to provide more details on a selected product and contains the formula used in calculating a premium to be paid based on the filled input field available for that product.
 This is unique for insurance product.

 ```
 {